Refine by MP, party, committee, province, or result type.

 Don O'Connor

 International Trade committee With production tax credits, for every litre you produce, you get funding.
 In the U.S., it goes through the tax system, but it's repayable, and they have direct pay, so it's a direct government incentive for every litre you produce.
-Investment tax credits are built around the am
+Investment tax credits are built around the amount of money that you've invested.

 November 29th, 2022Committee meeting